 Phoenix Dog Bite Scar Lawyers

-Dog bite injuries can happen any day, any time, any time of year, to any person of any age, with or without provocation, and involving dogs that are both chained and unchained.
+Dog bite injuries can happen any time, to any person of any age, with or without provocation, and involving dogs that are both leashed and unleashed.
 Dog bite injuries can kill, maim, physically injure, and emotionally and mentally injure the victim.
 For many victims, life can stop in its tracks while they are working to recover from their injuries, both physical and non-physical, and their lives may never be the same due to the physical scarring that frequently accompanies dog bite injuries.
-If you or a loved one has been the victim of a disfiguring dog attack, please contact the Phoenix personal injury attorneys at Breyer Law Office, P.C. immediately.
+If you or a loved one has been the victim of a disfiguring dog attack, please contact the Phoenix personal injury attorneys at The Husband & Wife Law Team immediately.

 Reports indicate that nearly 66 percent of all dog bite injuries, or 3.1 million injuries, happen in close proximity to the victim's own home, and the majority of cases, the victim knows the dog and the owner of the dog that bit them.
 In a large majority of cases, victims are bitten by a neighbor's dog.
 This can be confusing and frustrating for victims, who think that if they know a dog it should be safe to approach it.
 There are many different ways that dog bite accidents happen, one of which is that dog owners allow their dogs to roam freely and interact with everyone in the neighborhood.
 This is not allowed under state law in Arizona.
 But the problem is much more significant than dog owners simply allowing their dogs to roam at large.